 Molarity vs molality

-Molarity and molality are similar concepts - both are measures of concentration of a solution.
+Molarity and molality are similar concepts - both are measures of the concentration of a solution.
 However, there is one main difference between those terms: molarity is expressed as the amount of substance per unit volume of solution, whereas molality defines the concentration as the amount of substance per unit mass of the solvent.

 We've put all most important differences between those two terms into a short molarity vs molality table: